Conversational AI startup Cognigy nabs $44M

 Founded in 2016 in Düsseldorf, Germany, Cognigy provides a low-code platform that enables customers to create text and voice virtual agents.
 From a graphical conversation editor, users can manage the conversational flow of chatbots, developing experiences across a range of channels including the web, WhatsApp, Amazon Alexa, and more.

-“Heltewig and former communications engineer, Sascha Poggemann, recognized a strong need for enterprises to adopt mature language technologies five years ago.
+“Heltewig and former communications engineer Sascha Poggemann recognized a strong need for enterprises to adopt mature language technologies five years ago.
 With their combined knowledge in enterprise software and communication, they built Cognigy to what it’s known for today: an AI-first, self-service automation solution for large enterprises, especially in customer service,” a spokesperson told VentureBeat via email.

 With Cognigy, customers can retain conversation context across channels and allow handovers between different interaction points.
 A module lets customers tune bots by reviewing the natural language understanding (NLU) results and providing feedback, with an intent review system that delivers assistance with NLU training.
 For added flexibility, Cognigy offers integrations with natural language understanding engines including Google Dialogflow, Microsoft LUIS, and IBM Watson.
 And the platform works with existing live chat tools like RingCentral Engage Digital, Avaya Oceana, and Genesys Pure Cloud.

 Users can tap Cognigy to perform automated regression testing, ensuring that business objectives are met after flow changes.
-The platform also supports extensions, which hook directly into a flow editor and can be written and deployed by anyone.
+The platform also supports extensions, which hook directly into a flow editor and can be written and deployed by anyone, the company said.
 Cognigy’s Snapshot capability, meanwhile, orchestrates the packaging and migration of virtual agents and NLU models.
 Snapshots can be used in combination with a command-line interface to automate processes like roll-out, external backup, or bot configuration.

 “Cognigy [acts] as an intelligent AI-powered middleware that can engage with customers and employees on the one hand, while being deeply integrated with enterprise systems and robotics on the other,” the spokesperson said.
 “Our customers use this technology for a broad range of use cases, ranging from human resources virtual assistants to product recommendations and intelligent contact center [platforms].
 The recurring pattern is end-to-end automation, with deep system integration; a conversational interface — regardless of the channel — is only truly useful if it can actually engage in a transaction.”